 (c) Confirmation; discharge; transfer.
-Within one hour after reception at a facility, the person regarding whom an application has been filed under this section shall be seen by a physician or licensed advanced practice registered nurse (APRN), certified in psychiatric/mental health.
-As soon as possible, but in no event later than twenty-four (24) hours after reception, a preliminary examination and evaluation of the person by a psychiatrist or a physician, or licensed advanced practice registered nurse (APRN), certified in psychiatric/mental health, under the psychiatrist's supervision shall begin.
-The psychiatrist shall not be an applicant hereunder.
-The preliminary examination and evaluation shall be completed within seventy-two (72) hours from its inception by the psychiatrist.
-If the psychiatrist determines that the patient is not a candidate for emergency certification, the patient shall be discharged.
-If the psychiatrist(s) determines that the person who is the subject of the application is in need of immediate care and treatment and is one whose continued unsupervised presence in the community would create an imminent likelihood of serious harm by reason of psychiatric disability, the psychiatrist shall confirm the admission for care and treatment under this section of the person to the facility, provided the facility is one that would impose the least restraint on the liberty of the person consistent with affording the person the care and treatment necessary and appropriate to the person's condition and that no suitable alternatives to certification are available.
+Within one hour after reception at a facility, the person regarding whom an application has been filed under this section shall be seen by a physician or licensed advanced practice registered nurse (APRN) as defined in § 40.1-5-2.
+As soon as possible, but in no event later than twenty-four (24) hours after reception, a preliminary examination and evaluation of the person by a psychiatrist, or a physician under the psychiatrist's supervision, and/or licensed advanced practice registered nurse (APRN) as defined in § 40.1-5-2 shall begin.
+The psychiatrist, physician under the supervision of the psychiatrist, and/or licensed advanced practice registered nurse (APRN) as defined in § 40.1-5-2 conducting the preliminary examination and evaluation shall not be an applicant hereunder.
+The preliminary examination and evaluation shall be completed within seventy-two (72) hours from its inception by the psychiatrist, physician under the supervision of the psychiatrist, and/or licensed advanced practice registered nurse (APRN) as defined in § 40.1-5-2.
+If the psychiatrist, physician under the supervision of the psychiatrist, and/or licensed advanced practice registered nurse (APRN) as defined in § 40.1-5-2 determines that the patient is not a candidate for emergency certification, the patient shall be discharged.
+If the psychiatrist(s) psychiatrist, physician under the supervision of the psychiatrist, and/or licensed advanced practice registered nurse (APRN) as defined in § 40.1-5-2 determines that the person who is the subject of the application is in need of immediate care and treatment and is one whose continued unsupervised presence in the community would create an imminent likelihood of serious harm by reason of psychiatric disability, the psychiatrist, physician under the supervision of the psychiatrist, and/or licensed advanced practice registered nurse (APRN) as defined in § 40.1-5-2 determines shall confirm the admission for care and treatment under this section of the person to the facility, provided the facility is one that would impose the least restraint on the liberty of the person consistent with affording the person the care and treatment necessary and appropriate to the person's condition and that no suitable alternatives to certification are available.
 If at any time the official in charge of a facility, or the official's designee, determines that the person is not in need of immediate care and treatment, or is not one whose continued unsupervised presence in the community would create an imminent likelihood of serious harm by reason of psychiatric disability, or suitable alternatives to certification are available, the official shall immediately discharge the person.
 In addition, the official may arrange to transfer the person to an appropriate facility if the facility to which he or she has been certified is not one that imposes the least restraint on the liberty of the person consistent with affording him or her the care and treatment necessary and appropriate to his or her condition.